relearningelearning/Bootstrap-for-LMS/README.md

 https://getbootstrap.com/docs/4.6/getting-started/introduction/

 ## Why Use Bootstrap in an LMS?
-Many LMS platforms—like Canvas, Blackboard, and Moodle—utilize HTML design principles from the Bootstrap framework.
+Many LMS platforms—like Canvas and Moodle—utilize HTML design principles from the Bootstrap framework.
 By integrating Bootstrap’s responsive, ready-to-use components, educators can create engaging, accessible content without advanced coding skills.
 This resource is designed to expose Bootstrap's built-in design capabilities within the LMS, making them available for you to enhance your own eLearning courses.

 ## How to Use Bootstrap in an LMS
 Using Bootstrap components in your LMS course is as easy as copying and pasting the HTML code into the LMS’s content editor.
 Here’s a step-by-step guide on how to do it: